AkhilJx/Covid19-chatbot-using-streamlit-and-llama-3.2-3B/README.md

 1. Import the required libraries
 2. Define the embedding model, vector db filename and the llm to be used.
-3. load the data from the CSV file using CSVLoader function.
+3. Load the data from the CSV file using CSVLoader function.
 4. Create a FAISS instance for a vector database from the above data using FAISS.from_documents by passing the data as document and embedding model as embedding in the argument.
 5. Save vector database locally
 6. Steps 3 to 5 are done only once if the vector db doesn't exist.